Efficient Data Structures for Exploiting Sparsity and Structure in Representation of Polynomial Optimization Problems: Implementation in SOSTOOLS: INTRODUCTION

-where $s_1$ and $s_2$ are constrained SOS variables, and $p_1,p_2\in\R[x]$ are known polynomial functions in the \textit{independent variables} $x$.
-In order to implement this constraint, it is common practice to represent both the polynomial functions $p_1,p_2$ and SOS variables $s_1,s_2$ using a finite monomial basis $Z_{d}$.
+For the greatest lower bound problem and robust stability test presented in Subsection~\ref{sec:subsec_Greatest_Lower_Bound} and~\ref{sec:subsec_Robust_Stability}, Fig.~\ref{fig:parse_time_ratio_intro} shows what percentage of the time required to solve each problem is spent on parsing the SOSP.
+Results are shown using the well-established SOS parsers SOSTOOLS 3.04~\cite{prajna2002SOSTOOLS} and YALMIP~\cite{lofberg2004YALMIP} to parse the problems, using SEDUMI~\cite{sturm1999SEDUMI} to solve the resulting SDP.
+The results show that both parsers consistently require more time to construct the SDP from the SOSP than it takes to actually solve this SDP, frequently spending more than 90\% of the execution time on parsing.
+In this paper, we show that the percentage of the time spent on parsing can be significantly reduced, proposing a new representation of polynomial variables that allows for more efficient parsing of SOSPs.

+In converting an SOSP to an SDP, SOS parsers use finite monomial bases $Z_d$ to represent the polynomial variables.
 Here, we let $Z_{d}\in\R^{n_1}[x]$ denote a vector containing all monomials in variables $x_1,\hdots,x_p$ of degree at most $d$, where $n_1:=\frac{(p+d)!}{p!d!}$.
-These monomials may be numerically represented as a matrix $Z_{\text{M},d}\in\N^{n_1\times p}$ containing the degrees of each variable in each monomial, so that e.g. Using such a monomial basis, any polynomial $p\in\R[x]$ of degree $2d$ is uniquely defined by a vector of coefficients $c\in\R^{n_2}$ for $n_2:=\frac{(p+2d)!}{p!(2d)!}$, and may be represented in the linear form as
+These monomials may be numerically represented as a matrix $Z_{\text{M},d}\in\N^{n_1\times p}$ containing the degrees of each variable in each monomial, so that e.g. Using such a monomial basis, an SOS variable $s\in\Sigma_s$ of degree at most $2d$ can be represented in the quadratic form where now $Q\in\S^{n_1\times n_1}$ is a \textit{decision variable}.
+Meanwhile, any polynomial $p\in\R[x]$ of degree $2d$ is uniquely defined by a vector of coefficients $c\in\R^{n_2}$ for $n_2:=\frac{(p+2d)!}{p!(2d)!}$, and may be represented in the linear \textit{pvar} form as Finally, interface with SDP solvers requires polynomial constraints $g(x;\xi)=0$, parameterized by decision variables $\xi$, to be expressed in the SDP format